 In addition to her campus teaching, Linck became a sought-after speaker.
 She published numerous works and gave a number of presentations, both locally and at the state and national levels.
 Some of her topics included inflation, marketing to women and teens, food safety regulations, and careers in home economics.
-She also wrote a column for the Wellsboro Gazettecalled “Family Money.”
+She also wrote a column for the Wellsboro Gazette called “Family Money.”

 Linck was named associate provost in 1986 and served in that capacity until her retirement in 2000.
 By that time, she had finally convinced the administration and trustees of the need for a daycare center on campus.
 Indeed, she earned a reputation for continually bringing up problems and deficiencies on campus until they were addressed and resolved.

-At Mansfield, one of her most important contributions was being a founding member of the President’s Commission on the Status of Women, which is still operates today.
+At Mansfield, one of her most important contributions was being a founding member of the President’s Commission on the Status of Women, which still operates today.
 She often used that organization to push for improvements in women’s education.
 In fact, it was that commission that pushed for the childcare center.
 She was also a founding member of the Rural Services Institute.
-Her other services included, but was not limited to, president of the faculty council, dean’s committee on mainstreaming (1978-1979), president and treasurer of the Mansfield Foundation, council of department chairs, and the assessment committee.
+Her other services included, but were not limited to, president of the faculty council, dean’s committee on mainstreaming (1978-1979), president and treasurer of the Mansfield Foundation, council of department chairs, and the assessment committee.

 She earned numerous academic awards including Distinguished Faculty Award for Excellence in Teaching, Outstanding Home Economist Award, and International Who’s Who in Education.
 In 1996, she was presented with the International Award for Education and Development by the Priyadarshni Academy in Bombay, India.
 She was the only American to receive the award that year, which was presented to educators who raised awareness of global issues.
 Earlier that year, she had organized a four-day seminar at Mansfield focusing on global issues.

-Linck also had an interest in community health care and served on the boards of Soldiers and Sailors Hospital Board, Laurel Health System Investment Committee, Tioga County Partnership for Community Health, and the board of Tioga County Human Services.
+Linck also had an interest in community health care and served on the Soldiers and Sailors Hospital Board, Laurel Health System Investment Committee, Tioga County Partnership for Community Health, and the board of Tioga County Human Services.
 Linck was also involved with the Wellsboro Area School Board, Tioga County Vocational Advisory Board, Tioga County Development Corporation, and Northern Tier Planning and Development Commission.

 In 1993, Linck added the title “reverend” to her name when she was ordained as a deacon of the Episcopal Church after completing the School of Christian Studies, Episcopal Diocese of Central Pennsylvania.
 Rev. Linck was a member of the St. James Episcopal Church in Mansfield and assisted at churches in Wellsboro and Westfield.